|

 You can also add a business logo or advertising message to letters and packages, giving your mail a slick professional look with a friendly personal touch.

-Use your franking machine to pay for all 1st Class, 2nd Class, Special Delivery™, Recorded Signed For™ and overseas mail.
+Use your franking machine to pay for all 1st Class, 2nd Class, Special Delivery™, Recorded Signed For™ and Overseas Mail.

 |